nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 According to the U.S. Census Bureau's most recent report, there were **834,711 Sole Proprietorships in the US** in 2021.

 Compare this to the total **8,148,606** Business establishments in the US that same year.

-[Source](https://data.census.gov/table/CBP2021.CB2100CBP?q=number%20of%20businesses%20and%20employees)
+<a href="https://data.census.gov/table/CBP2021.CB2100CBP?q=number%20of%20businesses%20and%20employees" target="_blank">Source</a>

 ## What percentage of businesses are Sole Proprietorships?

-Based on this, **10.24% percent of businesses are Sole Proprietorships in the United States.** [Source](https://data.census.gov/table/CBP2021.CB2100CBP?q=number%20of%20businesses%20and%20employees)
+Based on this, **10.24% percent of businesses are Sole Proprietorships in the United States.**

+<a href="https://data.census.gov/table/CBP2021.CB2100CBP?q=number%20of%20businesses%20and%20employees" target="_blank">Source</a>

 <center>
 <img alt="how many sole proprietorships" src="/images/content/statistics/number-sole-proprietorships.png" title="How many business are sole proprietorships?" style="width: 63%; height: 63%">